neil-ca-moore/neil-ca-moore.github.io/_posts/2018-02-08-Citroen-updates.markdown

 7. Download the instructions, map updates and software updates.
 8. Follow the instructions (these are complex as well, but the instructions are clear unlike finding the files themselves - see below).

+Edit: if the instructions above don't give you the files, try this link: https://github.com/ludwig-v/psa-nac-firmware-reverse-engineering

 [This page](http://citroen.cricou.net/NAC/Tutorial_NAC_Mise_à_jour_firmware_ou_cartographie.pdf) in french is handy.
 [This page in English](http://c4owners.org/plugins/forum/forum_viewtopic.php?226475) and [this page](https://en.discussions.tomtom.com/built-in-car-navigation-25/citroen-c4-picasso-connect-nav-usability-1010966/index5.html) also look handy!

 The instructions are [here](https://mycitroen-uk.citroen.com/Resources/Content/GB/ESP/04_Services/ConnectNAV/Citroën_Navigation_Map_Download_Instruction_Manual.pdf).